 How many bankers on tv have ever told you that?
 My guess is none.
 That’s because this is the safe, and boring way to invest.
 It’s not sexy.
 And as we know, sex sells.

 “But I don’t want to wait 40 years to get rich!”
 Then figure out other ways to increase your income whilst doing this at the same time.
 If you’re earning £100,000 a year and you aren’t saving or investing, at the end of 40 years you won’t have much to show for it.
 You may laugh but if someone earning £30,000 a year starts to invest like that and ends up with £1.3m you won’t find that funny.
 And let’s face it £1,000 deposit and £200 each month really isn’t a lot.
 So that £1.3m is easily achievable.
 You have to think long term.
-By all means do what you can to earn money to spend whilst your young.
+By all means do what you can to earn money to spend whilst you’re young.
 But also have money prepared for the future.
 Literally invest in a fund, set up a standing order and forget about it.
 That’s it.

 3. Minimise your risk - Warren Buffett (the billionaire owner of Berkshire Hathaway and Coca Cola amongst other companies) has a number of rules on investing.
 The most important are the first two.
 Number 1: don’t lose money.
 Number 2: don’t lose money.
 Look for the smallest amount of risk with the greatest reward.
 That’s what long term investment is about.
 You should take a look at Index Funds.
 An index fund is a fund or account that tracks how a particular index or market performs as a whole.
 For example, an index fund which tracks the S&P 500 (a market in the US) or the FTSE 100 (a market in the UK).
-These indexes are made up of some of your favourite companies such as Apple, Mcdonald’s and Microsoft.
+These indexes are made up of some of your favourite companies such as; Apple, McDonald’s and Microsoft.
 Now this is the most important part: when you buy an index fund that tracks the S&P 500 for example, you OWN part of each of the companies in that index.
 You become an owner.
 So, when that market as a whole increases, your money increases, if it declines, your money declines.

 Your risk is minimised because there are so many companies in the index that if one were to collapse the other hundreds of companies keep you afloat.
 Many of these companies have been around for a long time, some over a hundred years, they are not going anywhere.
 Now, sometimes the markets go up in price and fall in price.
 By investing over a longer period of time and consistently, you will be able to buy the fund when the market is at a lower price.
 This is the second way you reduce risk.
 But you have to do this over a long period of time.
 So, if there is a little drop in the market, because you have continued to invest and bought at a lower price, when the market goes back up (and it always does), you make your money back and then some.